VoxForge/Robocallblocker/README.md

 (SP2 = SP2 Service (under Voice Services).
 It puts your telephone number in the SIP2 Inbound route on the OBITrunk1.
 SP2 is configured on the OBI110.
 Trunk and associated Inbound route is configured on FreePBX server).

+I had problems with some calls not where [DTMF](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) tones (key presses) were not being loud enough, to increase sensitivity, reduce from default of 5 to 2:

+	ChannelRxGain: 2

 **2.b.
 ITSP Profile B**
 (ITSP = Internet Service Provider - i.e. FreePBX)